 While it was mostly calm on the way up through the valley, once we got to the main Zenibako Pass ridge near the hut, we were exposed to a strong gale.
 Visibility was good, however, so we pushed on to the safety of the hut.

-When we arrived at the hut, Mt.
-Hirata, the hutkeeper, welcomed us with great fanfare, making sure we were suitably free of snow to enter the hut.
+When we arrived at the hut the hutkeeper welcomed us with great fanfare, making sure we were suitably free of snow to enter the hut.
 We warmed up next to the fire and ate some lunch, and we set up our bunks.
 We also set up our table ready for dinner later that night.
-Mr. Hirata came around and made sure that we had not yet hooked our stoves up to our fuel canisters.
+The hutkeeper came around and made sure that we had not yet hooked our stoves up to our fuel canisters.
 “Safety first!” he beamed.
 We then headed back out for a hike to the summit.

 Views along the way were relatively good, before a snow shower snatched the view and visibility away from us as we neared the top.
 The snow was in great condition, and provided some great turns.
 The skiers in the group transitioned back to skins and climbed up for another run before returning to the hut.